JEEP AVENGER ELECTRIC 2025 – SLOW CHARGING PROBLEMS, BMS, AND REAL-WORLD RANGE WINTER/SUMMER

 - wireless CarPlay/Android Auto disconnections;

-- sporadic bugs fixed via OTA;
+- sporadic bugs corrected via OTA;

 - ADAS too sensitive in the city.

-⚠️ TYPICAL LIMITATIONS OF COMPACT ELECTRIC SUVS
+⚠️ TYPICAL LIMITATIONS OF COMPACT ELECTRIC SUVs

 - High consumption above 110 km/h;